Loading...

 How to consume ground chicken, plain paratha without glucose spikes

-Add non-starchy vegetables such as spinach, broccoli, or bell peppers to your meal.
-These can help slow down the absorption of carbohydrates.
+Add a side of non-starchy vegetables like spinach, kale, or broccoli to your meal.
+These can help slow down digestion and the absorption of carbohydrates.

 healthspan-mbl